 How does Workcover for the self-employed work?

 While WorkCover insurance is a mandatory requirement for many Australian employers, sole traders and partnerships are often not able to benefit from the cover provided by this form of insurance.
 As sole traders are not defined as workers, they usually have no legal requirement to take out cover unless they exceed wage thresholds or employ a trainee.
-In some cases, sole traders and partnerships can consider establishing a Pty Ltd company and then becoming an employee of that company - this may entitle them to workers’ compensation cover.
-If this is not an option, however, they may wish to consider taking out income protection insurance or accident-only cover.
+There are a range of other insurances sole traders can benefit from including income protection.

 How do I find the right cover?